 • Removal of westbound left-turn lane on Steeprock Drive at Chesswood Drive

-These streets have been approved for bikeways to improve connections between the Bathurst Manor neighbourhood and businesses, employment, and parks west of Allen Road via an existing path at Combe Avenue and Allen Road.
+Bikeways on these streets have been installed to improve connections between the Bathurst Manor neighbourhood and businesses, employment, and parks west of Allen Road via an existing path at Combe Avenue and Allen Road.

-On Whitehorse Road and Rimrock Road, the following is planned:
+On Whitehorse Road and Rimrock Road, the following was installed:

 • One-way bike lanes on each side of the street